Battle of Agincourt: Background

 Henry's army landed in northern France on 13 August 1415, carried by a vast fleet.
 It was often reported to comprise 1,500 ships, but was probably far smaller.
 Theodore Beck also suggests that among Henry's army was "the king's physician and a little band of surgeons".
 Thomas Morstede, Henry V's royal surgeon, had previously been contracted by the king to supply a team of surgeons and makers of surgical instruments to take part in the Agincourt campaign.
 The army of about 12,000 men and up to 20,000 horses besieged the port of Harfleur.
 The siege took longer than expected.
 The town surrendered on 22 September, and the English army did not leave until 8 October.
 The campaign season was coming to an end, and the English army had suffered many casualties through disease.
-Rather than retire directly to England for the winter, with his costly expedition resulting in the capture of only one town, Henry decided to march most of his army (roughly 9,000) through Normandy to the port of Calais, the English stronghold in northern France, to demonstrate by his presence in the territory at the head of an army that his right to rule in the duchy was more than a mere abstract legal and historical claim.
+Rather than retire directly to England for the winter, after his costly expedition had captured only one town, Henry decided to march most of his army (roughly 9,000) through Normandy to the port of Calais, the English stronghold in northern France, to demonstrate by his presence in the territory at the head of an army that his right to rule in the duchy was more than a mere abstract legal and historical claim.
 He also intended the manoeuvre as a deliberate provocation to battle aimed at the dauphin, who had failed to respond to Henry's personal challenge to combat at Harfleur.